questionpy-org/questionpy-docs/docs/about/index.md

 take the assessment, create the sample solution, generate hints/tips if necessary, and output a feedback text.
 Instructors should be able to develop and use their own subject-specific question type without the mandatory involvement of LMS administrators, who no longer need to install and maintain software for each instructor.
-There will be a support offer for all subject areas of the TU Berlin, according to whose requirements subject-related question types will be programmed.</p>
+There will be a support offer for all departments of the TU Berlin, according to whose requirements subject-related question types will be programmed.</p>

 <p style="text-align:justify">The created question type consists of the Python source code, metadata, all dependencies